Let's take a couple of minutes and let me give you the most important Sunscreen Facts. First, let's learn about the suns rays.

 UVB rays do not penetrate glass.
 These are the rays that give us the much needed vitamin D. These are the rays that can be blocked by the SPF in sunscreen.
 To much of these rays, can cause cataracts in your eyes as well.

 The hottest part of the day is from 10 am till 4 pm.
 The best of time to be outside on a hot day is in the morning hours and in the evening hours.
-For best results do your best to put sunscreen on at least 30 minutes before going out into the hot sun.
+For best results do you're best to put sunscreen on at least 30 minutes before going out into the hot sun.
 No matter what kind of sunscreen you chose to wear, reapply it every two hours.
 And if it is a cloudy day, don't let your guard down.
 The suns UVB and UVA rays, are still out.

 Sunscreen Facts On Free Radicals